SadilKhan/internship-hubert-curien-2021/Data Generation/Readme.md

 1. Open `Terminal`.
 2. `labelme` or `python3 /path/to/labelme.py`.
 Check [here](https://github.com/wkentaro/labelme) for more details.
 3. Create one bounding box per label.
-4. Run AutoLabelme.py ` python3 /path/to/AutoLabelme.py`
+4. Run AutoLabelme.py ` python3 /path/to/AutoLabelme.py`.
 5. Open JSON and press `Next Line >>` for starting to match.
-6. Press `Show All Boxes` for showing all the boxes that the algorithm has already
+6. Press `Show All Boxes` for showing all the boxes that the algorithm has already generated.
-7. Press `<< Previous Line` for viewing the matched boxes for the previous label
+7. Press `<< Previous Line` for viewing the matched boxes for the previous label.
 8. Press  `Save JSON` to save a json file.
 9. Open the save json file in Labelme.
 Labelme will show the matched templates.
 Edit it if necessary.
 11. Press `Save Images` in AutoLabelme if all the boxes are okay.
 This will save the matched templates in JPEG.
-## To save the cropped images/vignettes
-`python3 /path/to/templatesaver.py <json file>`

 ## Function of every buttons:
 1. Next: Template matching for next label